Nick-Henderson/nba-3pt-analysis/README.md

-To do so, we can look at the correlation between '3P%' (a measure of what percentage of 3-point shots are successful) and '+/-' (a stat tracking the difference in points between a team and their opponent).
+We can look at the correlation between '3P%' (a measure of what percentage of 3-point shots are successful) and '+/-' (a stat tracking the difference in points between a team and their opponent).

 ![](plots/7-corr-plus-minus-3pp.png)